Jannick Liburd

 Jannick Jørgensen Liburd (born September 26, 2001) is an American professional soccer player.

 Club career

 He made his Danish Superliga debut for SønderjyskE on July 8, 2020, in a game against Lyngby.
 He signed his first professional contract with the club on December 22, 2020.
 On 31 January 2023 Sønderjyske confirmed, that Liburd's contract had been terminated by mutual consent.

+After the breakup with Sønderjyske, Liburd went to the USA, where he had a five-week trial with Minnesota United FC.
+However, it did not result in a contract.
+After a trip to Southeast Asia with his former teammate Mads Winther, Liburd returned to Denmark, where he began playing amateur football for a newly formed series team at B.93.

+In the summer 2025, Liburd began playing for Rovers SC in Saint Croix.

+International career

+Liburd was called up for U.S. Virgin Islands 2024–25 CONCACAF Nations League C match against Bahamas, where he made his debut in a 1-3 defeat.

 Personal life

 Liburd was born in the United States and is of Kittitian and Danish descent.
 He moved to Denmark at a young age.
 As a result, he also holds Danish citizenship.